alliance-genome/agr_ui/README.md

 npm start main-app
 ```

-\_Please note while the `main-app` argument is optional in the command above, because `main-app` is the default app.
-If developing another app, it would need to be specified.
+_Note while the `main-app` argument is optional in the command above, because `main-app` is the default app.
+If developing another app, it would need to be specified._

 Once the development server is running, visit `http://localhost:2992` to see your development site.
 When you edit source files, the changes will automatically be compiled and updated in your browser.